-Fixed Cost vs Time and Materials Contracts for Home Improvement Projects
+Learn more about Fixed Cost and Time and Materials Contracts

 When you start a home improvement project, you need to clearly articulate the project terms and conditions, just as you would with any business agreement.
 This provides you and your contractor with mutually agreed upon expectations for what you will include in your renovation, when phases of work will be completed, how much the project will cost and how any changes will be managed throughout the project.You may have the choice of creating an agreement as a fixed cost project or one with fluctuating costs based on the contractor’s time and materials.
 While there are pros and cons to both kinds of contracts, a fixed project tells you exactly what to expect financially throughout.